cloudmesh-community/case/README.md

 ## Community Outreach

-As part of this activity, we exhibited the Cluster at a local maker fare called Makevention [???].
-During that exhibit we got a lot of interest in the Pi cluster activities and the Cloud Computing course [???] taught at Indiana University.
+As part of this activity, we exhibited the Cluster at a local maker fare called Makevention [@www-makevention].
+During that exhibit we got a lot of interest in the Pi cluster activities and the Cloud Computing course [@las-cloud-eng] taught at Indiana University.
 An event picture is shown in +@fig:makevention.

 ![Case](images/UNADJUSTEDNONRAW_thumb_7cf.jpg){#fig:makevention with=50%}

 ## Future work

 Future Design Activities include the following activities.
 We are looking for students that would like to take on these tasks and contribute to this document.

 **Cluster Shelf or Rack:** To accomodate larger clusters in the class setting a shelf is proposed in which we *place* the miniclusters while